rafael-santiago/zacarias/doc/BUILD.md

 If your Linux kernel was built with module signature verification the ``Zacarias`` device driver must be signed.
-In this way you will be able to insert and use it accordingly, otherwise an error suggesting you to signing the lkm before using it will be displayed.
+In this way you will be able to insert and use it accordingly, otherwise an error suggesting you to sign the lkm before using it will be displayed.

 Currently the build has the ability of signing the generated device drivers.
 In order to do it you must flag out your signing intentions by passing the option ``--sign-lkm``.